-Fast forward to last week and … it happened again.
-I’m not kidding.
-This time it was a woman with a child, but her “sad” story was almost the same.
+Then last week came and it happened again.
+I’m not kidding; only this time it was a woman with a child.
+But her sad story was almost the same.
 Needless to say, being the uncaring individual that I am, I said no.

 Unfortunately, it’s now painfully apparent that the guy I gave my prepaid gas card to several months earlier was almost certainly a con artist.

 It’s not the first time I’ve been scammed.
 Nevertheless, this time is especially infuriating because I don’t typically give money to panhandlers; I believe the spare change they receive usually ends up feeding the destructive behavior that led them to panhandling in the first place.
-As I see it, if panhandlers really want help, they can reach out to any of the numerous churches, and private charitable organizations that are available to help people in need.
+If panhandlers really want help, they can reach out to any of the numerous churches or private charitable organizations that are available to help people in need.

 Photo Credit: david_e_wasson